egamma/vscode-remote-try-java/README.md

 ### VS Code Remote - Containers

-If you have Docker already installed just follow the [try out](http://insiders.vscode.dev/redirect?url=vscode-insiders://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/microsoft/vscode-remote-try-java) link to open the repository locally in a development container.
-Following the link will install the Remote containers extension if needed and clone the source code in a Docker Volume.
+If you have Docker already installed you can select the [open in devcontainer](http://insiders.vscode.dev/redirect?url=vscode-insiders://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/microsoft/vscode-remote-try-java) link.
+This will install the Remote containers extension if needed and clone the source code in a Docker Volume.

 Follow these steps to open this sample in a container using the VS Code Remote - Containers extension: